flolai/bbk_chromosome6/createdb/docs/README.md

 PRIMARY KEY (accession)
 );

-Once data has been loaded into table add index with below statement:
+Once data has been loaded into table add index to accession with below statement:

 CREATE INDEX accession_IDX ON chrom6 (accession);

 Index added on accession as likely to be the most frequently searched on field as search tables provide the option to click through on accession to get full entry details.

+Accession is the genbank unique identifier so was used as the primary key.

 #### Load Data Statement
-Update below system path (in italics) with location of data created by the parser
+To load genbank data update below system path (in italics) with location of data created by the parser and run command in SQL

 LOAD DATA INFILE *'/d/user6/co001/Desktop/BIOCOMP/mysql_data5.txt'*
 INTO TABLE chrom6
 FIELDS TERMINATED BY ',' ENCLOSED BY '\''
-LINES TERMINATED BY ']' STARTING BY '['
+LINES TERMINATED BY ']' STARTING BY '[';